 Federal buildings, city halls, schools, and many private homes fly the flag on June 14.
 Veterans' organizations, scout troops, and civic groups hold flag-raising ceremonies and recite the Pledge of Allegiance.
 Some communities hold parades; others use the date for flag-retirement ceremonies, the dignified way to dispose of worn flags.

-Why June 14, 2026 is special
+Why June 14, 2026 & 2027 are special